Briguy52/classnotes/os/recitation01.md

 ### Problem 1: Basic Producer/Consumer

-> global state: number of seats n
+> global state: number of seats already reserved, `numSeats`

 > can have multiple people reserving at same time